armand33/applied_data_analysis_2017/project/README.md

 # Abstract

 The fall of the berlin wall in 1989, meant the cold war was coming to an end and a New World Order was to be established.
-Using the data set provided by UCDP, we would like to address the following question ?
-Has the world become a safer place ?
-We need to find a way to quantify 'safe' given the data that we have and finally to draw a scale of 'world safety'.
+Using the data set provided by UCDP, we would like to address the following question : has the world become a safer place ?
+We need to find a way to quantify 'safe' given the data that we have and finally to draw a chronological scale of 'world safety'.

-Furthermore, it seems that nowadays, the media is giving a worse image of the world.
-Is this accurate ?

-Goal : open our eyes ?
-Tackle preconceived ideas about world order ?
-Were the US responsible for many death in Africa ?
-Middle East ?
-On the contrary local conflicts we do not hear about resulted in many many deaths ?

-Today, there is an unbalance between facts and what the media tries to convey to us.
-We would like to clarify these numbers on the peace and war around the world.
-Also, we would like to expose smaller minorities which are going through the same violence process but we don't hear about.
+Furthermore, the perception we have of the world affairs rely strongly on the media that is available to us.
+We would like to put concrete figures on conflicts over the globe all that in the most neutral way possible.
+That means we will try to show that some of the most active conflicts are almost not heard of in first-world media.

 # Research questions
-* Is the world become less and less peaceful ?
+* Has the post cold-war world become more or less peaceful ?
-* What are the countries that underwent the most drastic shift in peace/violence ?
+* What are the countries that underwent the most dramatic change in peace/violence ?
-* Question our preconceived ideas on world peace.
-* Is crime really decreasing or is it actually on a rise.
+* Is our vision of world order (formed by the media we read) realistic ?

 # Dataset
 We will use the UCDP data set that is available online as a csv file.